Collaboration Agreements Guide & Templates

 University and business collaboration agreements: decision guide - GOV.UK

-This is the case of a partnership between diverse partners RIs, industries, governmental bodies or non-profit organizations jointly work to develop new or existing technologies and services.
+This is the case of a partnership between diverse partners such as RIs, industries, governmental bodies, or non-profit organizations that jointly work to develop new or existing technologies and services.

 Agreement template resources